-- Grade 4 materials clearly outline for the teacher the scientific concepts and goals behind each phenomenon and engineering problem with the Chapter Overview section.
-The anchoring phenomenon for each chapter appears next to an outline for each lesson's Essential Question, which provides context for the engineering problems posed throughout the chapter to reach concept goal mastery.
-For example, in Chapter 2: Properties of Matter, the anchoring phenomenon is "What matters when you are learning about the matter?" and in Chapter 4: Forces and Interactions, the anchoring phenomenon is "How is energy being used at the barber shop?"
-Both appear next to an outline for each lesson's Essential Question and provide context for the engineering problems posed in the chapter. - Materials clearly outline for the teacher the scientific concepts and goals behind each phenomenon and engineering problem.
+Materials clearly outline for the teacher the scientific concepts and goals behind each phenomenon and engineering problem.
 Teacher materials provide "TEKS at a Glance" for each chapter, as well as a Lesson Overview for each lesson.
-These two sections describe the scope and sequence inside each chapter and lesson and support teachers with the content background and TEKS alignment. - Grade 4 materials include the Chapter Resource Snapshot to outline for the teacher the scientific concepts and goals behind the phenomena and engineering problems investigated throughout Chapter 5.
-In grade 4, a lesson on the properties of matter tasks students with explaining the phenomenon of classifying matter.
-Materials clearly outline the following lesson goals: "Students will classify and describe the physical state and temperature of an ice cube." - The materials clearly outline student learning goals behind each phenomenon or engineering problem.
+These two sections describe the scope and sequence inside each chapter and lesson and support teachers with the content background and TEKS alignment.
+Grade 5 materials include the Chapter Resource Snapshot to outline for the teacher the scientific concepts and goals behind the phenomena and engineering problems investigated throughout the chapters.
+For example, Lesson 12.1 presents students with the question, "How do living and nonliving things interact in an ecosystem?"
+The materials clearly outline the goal: "Students observe and describe how various organisms survive by interacting with biotic and abiotic factors in a healthy ecosystem."

+- The materials clearly outline student learning goals behind each phenomenon or engineering problem.
 Each lesson contains a Hands-On Investigation that clearly outlines its purpose, summary, and expected outcome of the activity.
-For example, the Hands-On Investigation in Chapter 7, Lesson 2 clearly outlines the following lesson goal: "Students will analyze climate data in a graph to identify patterns."
+For example, the Hands-On Investigation in Chapter 8, Lesson 2 clearly outlines the following lesson goal: "Students will explore the processes that led to the formation of fossil fuels." - The materials clearly outline the student learning goal(s) behind each phenomenon or engineering problem.
+For example, in grade 5, a lesson on mixtures tasks students with explaining what happens to the properties of substances when they are mixed together.
+Materials clearly outline the following lesson goals: "Students observe the properties of sand and water before and after mixing them together."